Cysharp/ProcessX/README.md

 // receive buffered result(similar as WaitForExit).
 string[] result = await ProcessX.StartAsync("dotnet --info").ToTask();

+// like the shell exec, write all data to console. await ProcessX.StartAsync("dotnet --info").WriteLineAllAsync();

 // when ExitCode is not 0 or StandardError is exists, throws ProcessErrorException try
 {